Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What is a permanent retainer?

-Usually, your orthodontist will recommend a wire retainer behind teeth either immediately or six months after the removal of your braces to ensure that your teeth stay aligned.
-Some people get permanent retainers fixed to both their upper and lower teeth, however, dentists are less likely to recommend a permanent retainer for top teeth than they are permanent bottom retainers, because they have a greater chance of breaking prematurely.
+Usually, your orthodontist will recommend a wire retainer behind your teeth immediately or six months after removing your braces to ensure that your teeth stay aligned.
+Some people get permanent retainers fixed to both their upper and lower teeth.

 Removable retainers can be removed and replaced easily.
 There are two types: